CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/evasion/2019-02-01-compression.md

 category: techniques
 theme: Evasion
 Id: 13
 description: 'Compression is the act of reducing the number of bits needed to represent data.
-Attackers may use compression to obfuscate the data being transfered, bundle malware and tools, or a faster upload during exfiltration'
+Attackers may use compression to obfuscate the data being transferred, bundle malware and tools, or a faster upload during exfiltration.'
 prevention: false
 detection: false
 permalink: 'techniques/evasion/compression'